 Your Travel Season – Depending on when you travel your accommodation cost may vary.
 Traveling during the low season offers you the opportunity to save on camp and lodges and also avoid the crowds, whereas traveling during the high season offers you the opportunity to experience the annual wildebeest migration.

-We’ll be happy to recommend Masai Mara tour packages that put you at the heart of the migration action but safaris in the Masai Mara also include romantic and intimate escapes where you’ll enjoy opulent tented camps set in private concessions.
+We’ll be happy to recommend masai mara safaris or Masai Mara tour packages that put you at the heart of the migration action but Masai Mara Safaris also include romantic and intimate escapes where you’ll enjoy opulent tented camps set in private concessions.

 We highly recommend taking a hot-air balloon flight and experiencing an authentic cultural interaction with the Maasai people.
 Our 4 Day Masai Mara On Wings or Our Romantic Masai Mara Safari are just some of the itineraries that take you to maasai mara.
 Others like Kenya Wildlife And Beach Safari combine a mara safari and a beach vacation.
 Talk to one of our safari experts about combining a Mara safari with Kenya’s other top destinations, such as Amboseli National Park or a beach break to the glorious sun-drenched islands of Zanzibar or a Seychelles Vacation.